fsharp/fslang-design/FSharp-8.0/FS-1011-warn-on-recursive-without-tail-call.md

 [drawbacks]: #drawbacks

 * Attributed functions would not be able to be used as non-tailcalls or higher-order functions within their frame.
 * Using `module rec` or `namespace rec` or object programming creates large recursive scopes, making the use of this attribute pretty much impossible.
-Thus you can't have both these good things and muct make an unstable choice between them
+Thus you can't have both these good things and must make an unstable choice between them

 # Alternatives
 [alternatives]: #alternatives

 * Use the reserved `tailcall` keyword rather than an attribute
-* Apply the inspection to all recusive functions
+* Apply the inspection to all recursive functions

 # Unresolved questions
 [unresolved]: #unresolved-questions